 I am X-Pat, a feisty globetrotter.
 Teacher, writer, coach, speaker, and trailblazer with the down-to-earth, open-armed persona of The Heartland and a European twist.
 I have lived in four different countries, speak three languages and raised two bi-cultural kids with one très bon Frenchman.
 My passion is inspiring courage, breaking barriers, and creating connections.

 Down and out?
 Hopeless and helpless?
 No matter where you are in your journey, my stories can help pick up your spirits, make transitions, gain new perspectives or just escape the daily grind.
-I encourage people to fight back when life throws a hard punch.

 If you deny a woman’s history, you erase her identity.
 I reveal the athlete’s untold story, from the passage of Title IX through forty years of social change.
 What makes it different from other sport biographies is the voice of a woman who walks the talk, who dribbled the ball and tells the story.